About the Program

 The fellow is also expected to participate in the bimonthly Multidisciplinary Airway Conference.
 This conference is well attended by thoracic surgery, ENT, and interventional pulmonary.

-Nicholas Pastis, MD – Program Director
+Nicholas Pastis, MD – Clinical Professor and Program Director

 Dr. Pastis trained in Interventional Pulmonology at the Medical University of South Carolina and spent the majority of his career in medical education serving as a fellowship program director and in national leadership positions on pulmonary procedure work groups.
 His research has focused on novel training techniques and device development for pulmonary procedures.